oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

               &state=xyz&iss=https%3A%2F%2Fauthorization-server.example.com

 The client MUST ignore unrecognized response parameters.
-The authorization code string size is left undefined by this specification.
-The client should avoid making assumptions about code value sizes.
-The authorization server SHOULD document the size of any value it issues.
+The length of the authorization code string is left undefined by this specification, as described in {{value-sizes}}.

 The authorization server MUST associate the `code_challenge` and `code_challenge_method` values with the issued authorization code